parsai-anu/sparkify/README.md

 It showed an F1 of 0.86 on the validation set consisitent with the Test set

 <img src="https://github.com/parsai-anu/sparkify/blob/main/Val%20Result.PNG" width="350" height="300"/>

+## Conclusion
+The entire pipline was predciting user churn for a music application has been built using pyspark using the mini version of the dataset provided by Udacity.
+We have evaluated multiple models and found out that random forest was the best model for the given dataset.
+However, there is scope of improvement in the model perforamnce when it is tried on full dataset and multiple other models can also be tried such as the neural nets.

+## Acknowledgement
+This project is part of the Udacity Data Science Nanodegree program.
+All the dataset and spark platform has been provided by Udacity.

 ## Blog Link:
 https://medium.com/@parsai.anu/sparkify-project-udacity-nanodegree-2b98949271ab